QuickBox/DockBox/README.md

 go to https://host/user/  and this will be the main panel for the user other apps are called from organizr or https://server/user/app/ (needs last slash)

+Initial Organizr user is 'admin' with a password of 'Password1'